Joseph L. Levesque

-Joseph L. Levesque, C.M. is an American Catholic priest of the Congregation of the Mission, better known as the Vincentian Fathers.
+Joseph L. Levesque, C.M.
+(1938 or 1939 – June 23, 2024) was an American Catholic priest of the Congregation of the Mission, better known as the Vincentian Fathers.
 He was Niagara University's 25th president, serving from March 2000 until 2013.
 He was succeeded by the Very Rev. James J. Maher, C.M.

-Life
+Biography

-Born in North Tarrytown, New York, after high school Levesque entered the Congregation of the Mission.
+Born in North Tarrytown, New York, to Joseph Levesque (d 1980) of Quebec and Yvonne Levesque (1907-1994) of Millinocket, Maine, Levesque entered the Congregation of the Mission after high school.
 He was ordained a priest in 1967 after studies at Mary Immaculate Seminary in Northampton, Pennsylvania, where he received the degree of Master of Divinity.
-Following this, he was assigned to serve as an instructor in the Religious Studies Department at St. John's Preparatory School, then in the Bedford-Stuyvesant neighborhood of Brooklyn (1967–1969), St. Joseph's Seminary in Princeton, New Jersey (1969–1970), and Niagara University (1970).
+He then served as an instructor in the Religious Studies Department at St. John's Preparatory School in the Bedford-Stuyvesant neighborhood of Brooklyn from 1967 to 1969; at St. Joseph's Seminary in Princeton, New Jersey from 1969 to 1970, and at Niagara University in 1970.

 In 1971, Levesque received a Master of Arts in Religious studies from Manhattan College, and in 1977 he obtained the degree of Doctor of Sacred Theology from The Catholic University of America.

-Thereafter, Levesque returned to Niagara, resumed teaching and was named dean of the College of Arts and Sciences and director of the university's graduate division in 1978.
-He remained in the post until 1986.
-From 1986 to 1990, he served as the university president, superior of the Vincentian community, and teacher of Religion (Morality, Social Justice) at St. Joseph's Seminary (Princeton, New Jersey).
+Levesque resumed teaching at Niagara, where he was appointed dean of the College of Arts and Sciences and director of the university's graduate division in 1978.
+He remained there until 1986 when he returned to St. Joseph's Seminary in Princeton, New Jersey, where he served as university president, superior of the Vincentian community, and teacher of Religion, Morality, and Social Justice.
 In 1990 Father Levesque was elected Provincial Superior of the Eastern American Province of the Congregation of the Mission and Chair of the Board of Trustees of Niagara University and St. John’s University.
 He stepped down from the position in June 1999 after the maximum nine-year term and subsequently assumed the presidency of Niagara University in 2000.

 After leaving Niagara in 2013, Levesque was appointed Interim President of St. John's University, an appointment which began on August 1, 2013, upon the retirement of Donald J. Harrington, C.M.

+Levesque died in Philadelphia on June 23, 2024, at the age of 85.